-(1) Field names and boundaries are determined by the board after establishment of evidence acceptable to the board that

-- (2) Wells are classified by the pool from which they produce, and pools are named by the department. - (3) A permittee making new field or pool discoveries may recommend names to the department. - (4) Any person dissatisfied with a new field designation or a well or pool classification or determination may request in writing a reconsideration by the board.
+- (1) Field names and boundaries are determined by the board after establishment of evidence acceptable to the board that geologic, geographic, or other conditions warrant the assignment of a new field designation. - (2) Wells are classified by the pool from which they produce, and pools are named by the department. - (3) A permittee making new field or pool discoveries may recommend names to the department. - (4) Any person dissatisfied with a new field designation or a well or pool classification or determination may request in writing a reconsideration by the board.